iamsaief/30-days-react/src/day-7/README.md

 3. What is class based React component ?

-   A class based React component is a type of component that is defined as a regular ES6 class that extends the `Component` class of the React library²³.
+   A class based React component is a type of component that is defined as a regular ES6 class that extends the `Component` class of the React library.
 Class based components are also called stateful or container components because they can track state and lifecycle on a React component.
 Class based components have access to all the different phases of a React lifecycle method, such as `componentDidMount`, `componentDidUpdate`, or `componentWillUnmount`.
 Class based components also have to define a `render` method inside the class, which will be used by React to actually render the component.

 4. What is the difference between functional React component and class based React component ?